SyedNoorAliDev/TurboMail-Send-Recieve-Email-Using-Socket-Programming-And-Low-Level-Handshakes/README.md

 # TurboMail
-# Send Recieve Email Communication with Web Based Client Using Socket Programming
+# Send/Recieve Email with Web Based Client Using Socket Programming

 Turbo Mail is a Flask-based web application that allows users to compose and send emails via Gmail SMTP and view their inbox.